gazebosim/gz-transport/INSTALL_WINDOWS.md

     - [Protobuf 2.6.0 (32-bit)](http://packages.osrfoundation.org/win32/deps/protobuf-2.6.0-win32-vc12.zip)
     - [Protobuf 2.6.0 (64-bit)](http://packages.osrfoundation.org/win32/deps/protobuf-2.6.0-win64-vc12.zip)

 1. Unzip each of them.
+The Windows unzip utility will likely create an incorrect directory structure, where a directory with the name of the zip contains the directory that has the source files.
+Here is an example:

+        ign-ws/cppzmq-noarch/cppzmq

+    The correct structure is

+        ign-ws/cppzmq

+    To fix this problem, manually move the nested directories up one level.

 1. Clone ign-transport: